raphaelmansuy/til/docker/index.md

 [https://nodejs.org/en/docs/guides/nodejs-docker-webapp/](https://nodejs.org/en/docs/guides/nodejs-docker-webapp/)

-## Package the nodejs application with a Docker file
+## Package the node.js application with a Docker file

-In the same directory of this application we can create a `Dockerfile` that explains how to build a container with this application:
+In the same directory of this application, we can create a `Dockerfile` that explains how to build a container with this application:

 ### `Dockerfile`